 Catastrophic Incident Base Plan

-Concept of Operations: Establishes the concept of operations for how state and federal officials will coordinate for all types of catastrophic disasters (pdf download).
+The Catastrophic Incident Base Plan establishes the concept of operations for how state and federal officials will coordinate for all types of catastrophic disasters (pdf download).

 Southern California Catastrophic Earthquake Plan, 2022